OctopusDeploy/docs/docs/administration/upgrading/guide/automate-upgrades.md

 Invoking the `/api` endpoint on your instance, for example [https://samples.octopus.app/api](https://samples.octopus.app/api), will return the version your instance is running.

-The pattern to download a specific version of Octopus Deploy is: https://download.octopusdeploy.com/octopus/Octopus.[versionnumber]-x64.msi.
+The URL to download a specific version of Octopus Deploy is: https://download.octopusdeploy.com/octopus/Octopus.[versionnumber]-x64.msi.
 For example https://download.octopusdeploy.com/octopus/Octopus.2020.4.1-x64.msi

 You can write a script to check Octopus's current installed version and compare it against the latest version with this information.
 The script can include business rules such as: